Assessment & feedback transformation series

 Dr Cherie Lucas

-Nexus Fellow and SFHEA, UNSW Medicine & Health
+Nexus Fellow, UNSW Medicine & Health

 Dr Cherie Lucas, PhD, BPharm, Grad Cert Edu Stud (Higher Educ), FPS, SFHEA is the Nexus Fellow at the School of Population Health, Faculty of Medicine and Health at the University of NSW, Sydney, Australia.
 Cherie has published over 91 publications in the area of teaching and learning with over 55 as first author.
 She has been awarded numerous Vice-Chancellor teaching, learning, innovation awards and recognition including being the recipient of an Australian Award for University Teaching (AAUT) Citation for the individual category in “motivating and inspiring student learning”.
 Cherie is also the recipient of two research awards at international conferences related to her SoTL research.